igorChem/PRIMoRDiA1.0v/readme.md

 Installation instructions and tutorials are in our [wiki](https://github.com/igorChem/PRIMoRDiA1.0v/wiki) All theoretical background and working instructions of our program are in our userguide pdf file that can be found in this repository.

+# Dowload and Installation

-# PRIMoRDiA1.0v: First stable release
+## PRIMoRDiA1.0v: First stable release

 ![cover](https://github.com/igorChem/PRIMoRDiA1.0v/blob/master/cover.png)

-# PRIMoRDiA1.1v: Internal Version

-# PRIMoRDiA1.2v: Upcoming Version
+# Tutorials and Userguide

 # Cite our Work